Elf Letter Recognition Activity

 - Glue

-To get this alphabet activity ready for your pre-readers to use, click on the button below and fill out the form.
+To get this alphabet activity ready for your pre-readers to use, fill out the form below.

 Then, download and print the elf and fruit cakes on white card stock.